Weybridge Beekeepers runs a one year course which is part of our overall two-year programme of support for new beekeepers.

 In the past there has been a heavy demand for this course, and as the number of places is limited, early enrollment is recommended.

-If you would like to reserve a place, please complete and return the Application Form, together with your payment as detailed on the form.
+If you would like to reserve a place, please complete and return the Application Form (please click on the button above), together with your payment as detailed on the form.
 These should be sent as soon as possible, and not later than 1st December in the year prior to the start of the Winter Training course to:

 Sue Lawes, 29 Sayes Court, Addlestone, Surrey KT15 1NA, or via email: email@example.com